MunJitso/BattleShip-Game/README.md

 # BattleShip-Game

-This game is made by me of course using... it's Obvious, Java.. anyway It's my first Java project, so expect a loot of errors and bugs and poor code, but I will try my best to improve my code.
-Anyway...

-You start the game, you find some ships, and you have to sank them all, you have to hate them, show them your negative feelings, be DESTRUCTIVE.. ehem ehem...
-You have to sank all the ships so you can win the game.. that's it.
+I developed this game using Java, and it's my first Java project.
+While there may be some errors, bugs, and poor coding, I'm committed to improving it.
+The objective of the game is to destroy all the ships and emerge victorious.
+So, unleash your destructive side and show those ships who's boss!